acnimda/bloatwarelist_android_samsung/README.md

 ## :hankey: Possible Errors :hankey:
 ### unauthorized device
-If you see an error like this.
+If you see an error like this:

 ![](images/device_unauthorized.JPG)